TeamGleason/SpeakFaster/webui/README.md

 2. `gazeFuzzyRadius`: the radius of the virtual circle around the gaze point that is used to determine whether any of the gaze-clickable buttons are hit.
+3. `dwellDelayMillis`: the dwell time for gaze clicking, in milliseconds.

 ### 3.6.
 Saving WebUI user settings to host and loading the settings from host